oddkiva/sara/doc/sphinx/source/descriptors.rst

   :math:`r = \frac{N + 1}{2} \lambda_{\text{zoom}} \sigma` would have been
   sufficient.
 - the factor :math:`\frac{(N + 1)}{2}`: this accounts for gradients for patches
-  "at the border" of the image region.
-These gradients "at the border" may belong to only one histogram ("at the corners") or two histograms (at the edges).
+  "at the border" of the image patch :math:`\mathcal{P}`.
+These gradients "at the border" may belong to only one histogram ("at the corners") or two histograms ("at the edges").

 The SIFT descriptor for keypoint :math:`k` is calculated as follows: